Skip to main content

 return ServiceName

-When init happens, ServiceBag will called :Init() on any service that has been retrieved.
+When ServiceBag:Init() is called, ServiceBag will call :Init() on any service that has been retrieved.
 If any of these services retrieve additional services then these will also be initialized and stored in the ServiceBag.
 Notably ServiceBag will not use the direct memory of the service, but instead create a new table and store the state in the ServiceBag itself.

 local serviceBag = ServiceBag.new()